featurist/coypu/README.md

+# Coypu

+Coypu supports browser automation in .Net to help make tests readable, robust, fast to write and less tightly coupled to the UI.
+If your tests are littered with sleeps, retries, complex XPath expressions and IDs dug out of the source with FireBug then Coypu might help.

-# Coypu is
+## Coypu is
-* A robust wrapper for .Net browser automation tools such as Selenium WebDriver and WatiN to ease automating js/ajax-heavy websites
+* A robust wrapper for browser automation tools on .Net, such as Selenium WebDriver that eases automating ajax-heavy websites
-* A more intuitive DSL for interacting with the browser, inspired by the ruby framework Capybara - http://github.com/jnicklas/capybara
+* A more intuitive DSL for interacting with the browser in the way a human being would, inspired by the ruby framework Capybara - http://github.com/jnicklas/capybara

-# Coypu is not
+## Coypu is not
 * A port of Capybara to .Net
-* A headless browser
 * An acceptance testing framework

-It is targeted at people doing browser automation in .Net with Selenium WebDriver (or other drivers) to help make your tests readable, robust and fast to write.

 ## Using Coypu